-- Name, email address and ( if relevant) school of those entering a competition via the Foundation’s website or of those helping to sift and judge the entries.
+- Name, email address, telephone number and ( if relevant) age & school of those entering a competition via the Foundation’s website or of those helping to sift and judge the entries.
 For those who have won prizes, we will also collect and process their address and/or bank account details.

 - Any information that we have a legal obligation to collect or have a legitimate interest in collecting or collect to fulfil a contract, for example in respect of our Trustees.

 Why we have it